National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

     "Also rename the output folder to `manipulation-1`?"
     (Rename the workbook once it's open, so these behind-the-scenes files are appropriately adjusted.)
 1. Change the environment.
     1. In the top center of the screen, click the lightning bolt near "Environment (default-r-3.5)"
     1. Click "Configure Environment"
-    1. In the left-hand Profiles panel, click "profile-high-driver-cores-and-memory-*limited*".
-(Remarks that will make sense later: \#1 For workbooks that rely on R, we'll chose "r4-high-driver-memory". \#2 We're using small datasets this session; use more memory for real projects, such as "profile-high-driver-cores-and-memory".)
+    1. In the left-hand Profiles panel, click "profile-high-driver-cores-and-memory-*minimal*".

+        (Remarks that will make sense later:
+        \#1 For workbooks that rely on R, we'll chose "r4-high-driver-memory".
+        \#2 We're using small datasets this session; use more memory for real projects, such as "profile-high-driver-cores-and-memory".)
     1. Click the blue "Update Environment" button.
     1. Wait a few minutes, or go back to the directory screen and continue creating workbooks.
         It take the servers a few minutes to create environment.